tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_17.md

 We are also going to use the [sass](http://sass-lang.com/) version of Bootstrap.

-For that we need to add the following Meteor package to help Meteor handle SASS files:
+For that we need to add package that handle SASS files.
+But wait, we already have one!
+The `angular2-compilers` package supports SASS, SCSS and LESS files.

-    $ meteor add fourseven:scss

 To import it into the project, we will rename `main.css` to `main.scss` and import bootstrap: